sjconstantinides/recordOverflowLibrary/README.md

 ```
 	- You will need to include the recordOverflow package into your project description and into your project hierarchy
-	- TestInsertTransaction.java contains the basic information to connect to an Aerospike database and can be run via standard JUnit commands.
-You can use the code within TestInsertTransaction.java as a guide for your own code.
+	- TestInsertElement.java contains the basic information to connect to an Aerospike database and can be run via standard JUnit commands.
+You can use the code within TestInsertElement.java as a guide for your own code.
 	- The needed components are:
 		IP address of your Aerospike server
 		name of the basic namespace
 		name of the strong consistency namespace
-	  Currently these are hard coded into the TestInsertTransaction.java and will need to be changed to match your environment.
+	  Currently these are hard coded into the TestInsertElement.java and will need to be changed to match your environment.
 These are typically set via run time command line arguments. (see the Aerospike examples for this specifically)
 	  The AerospikeClient reference, and both namespaces are used in the constructor call to the DataAccessMethods class.